wagtail/wagtail/docs/extending/custom_account_settings.md

 ## Adding new panels

-Each panel on this form is a separate model form that can operate on an instance of either the user model, or the {class}`wagtail.users.models.UserProfile`.
+Each panel on this form is a separate model form that can operate on an instance of either the user model, or the `wagtail.users.models.UserProfile`.

 ### Basic example